huggingface/hub-docs/docs/hub/models-adding-libraries.md

 </Tip>

-Once they have successfully installed the `huggingface_hub` library, users will need to authenticate.
+Users will need to authenticate once they have successfully installed the `huggingface_hub` library.
 The easiest way to authenticate is to save the token on the machine.
 You can do that from the terminal using the `login()` command:

 ```
 huggingface-cli login
 ```

-The command tells if you are already logged in and prompt you for your token.
+The command tells you if you are already logged in and prompts you for your token.
 The token is then validated and saved in your `HF_HOME` directory (defaults to `~/.cache/huggingface/token`).
 Any script or library interacting with the Hub will use this token when sending requests.

 Alternatively, you can programmatically login using `login()` in a notebook or a script: